The ever-changing landscape of websites will forever seem to amaze us. We think 2020 will be no different.

-Emotional design allows the use of humour and adds an element of design which we think most would appreciate.
-It allows brands to communicate naturally and delivery an extra layer of information.
+The emotional design allows the use of humour and adds an element of design that we think most would appreciate.
+It allows brands to communicate naturally and deliver an extra layer of information.
 From happy and unhappy faces when successfully and unsuccessfully logging into sites, respectively.
 We’ve already seen some form of emotional design and we expect it to grow this year.

 After years of pixel-perfect designs, imperfect hand-drawn designs seem to be the trend.
 These pair hand-in-hand with emotional design, which adds a new layer of appeal for users.
 They add positivity and can brighten up a website’s design.
 Various design elements, including icons, can all benefit from imperfections.
 (What a weird sentence to say.)

 Websites are not only becoming a source of information.
 They’re evolving into an immersive visual journey for visitors.
 Scroll-generated websites are just one way where the user is fed easy-to-digest content based on their progress of scrolling on the current page.
 It offers the user control and power.
 Couple it with great animation and visual effects – its a recipe for success.

 Scroll-generated websites offer a dynamic way to view a webpage and leave a memorable mark in users minds.
 We expect a lot more websites to follow suit – offering their users not just a website, but an experience.